Bhadraj Temple: Worship, Trek, and Sightseeing.

 Start Point: Cloud end, Mussoorie.

-Though the trek is manageable within a day, you can camp at Dudhli Village for the night and go for the summit the next morning, to completely soak in nature and what the area has to offer.
+Though the trek is manageable within a day, you can camp at Dudhli Village for the night and go for the summit the following day to thoroughly soak in nature and what the area offers.
+The trek distance from Cloud End to Dudhli village is 3 Kilometers.

 The Dehradun railway station is 37.7 km away from the Cloud end.

-To reach Cloud end, where the trail starts, you need to travel towards Mussoorie from Dehradun.
+We would suggest you trek from Cloud End to the Bhadraj temple.
+To reach Cloud End, where the trail starts, you need to travel towards Mussoorie from Dehradun.

-Alternatively, if you are traveling in a big family car, it is better to take the traditional route to Mussoorie and then divert towards the Lambidhar mines road, around 4 km before Mussoorie.
+Alternatively, suppose you travel in a big family car.
+In that case, it is better to take the traditional route to Mussoorie and then divert towards the Lambidhar mines road, around 4 km before Mussoorie.

 Major Cities Near the Bhadraj Temple